BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/files-api.md

  }
 ```

 The user is expected to upload their file to `path` within `bucket`.
-The `id` is reserved for when the file resource is created. `mediaType` and `metadata` are what the user specified.
+The `id` is reserved for when the file resource is created. `mediaType` and `metadata` are what the user specified in the request.

-This payload is then signed using the [flattened JWS serialization format](https://datatracker.ietf.org/doc/html/rfc7515#section-7.2.1) to ensure that Delta has validated and generated the correct data.
+This payload is then signed using the [flattened JWS serialization format](https://datatracker.ietf.org/doc/html/rfc7515#section-7.2.2) to ensure that Delta has validated and generated the correct data.
 This same payload will be passed when creating the file resource.

 ```json
  {